 Your Dress Has Been Ordered Time To Choose Your Wedding Flowers

 First always consider your budget, and what flowers will be in season or easy for the florist to provide on your wedding date?
 Blooms that are out of season or hard to obtain may be costly.
 This is just a tip to keep in mind.
 If your budget is small, but you just have to have an expensive bloom, ask the florist to add a couple to your arrangements.

 Tip For The Budget Minded Bride:

 If it's real flowers you want, think about having just one or two flowers tied with a ribbon for you and your attendants.
 Also use your throw away bouquet for the bridal table centerpiece at the reception.
 Otherwise, make your own flowers.
 Go online or find a book, or ask someone to help you.
 Have a get together for those that have offered to help.
 Make it fun.
 Ask the groom's mother to help if she can.
 She may enjoy it.

 Step Eight Choosing Your Wedding Cake

-First choose a flavor of cake.
-Bride can't agree with the Groom?
-Alternate flavors.
-As a rule this is a better way to go anyway.
-It gives your guest a bit of a selection on what they might prefer.
-Choosing the cake can be fun, the baker will always have loads of photo's and sample cakes for you to choose from.
+Make sure your Fiance helps choose the cake.
+The fiances should have his favorite flavor included in the wedding cake.
+It's only fair.
+Two flavors are better, It gives your guest a bit of a selection on what they might prefer.
+Choosing the cake can be fun, the baker will always have loads of photos and sample cakes for you to choose from.
 Cakes can range in price from inexpensive to very expensive.
-So, before meeting with your baker, consider what type of design you would like your cake to be, and come up with an amount you feel comfortable spending on the cake.
-Let the baker know of these decisions up front.
+So, before meeting with your baker, consider what type of design you would like your cake to be, and come up with the dollar amount you feel comfortable spending.
+Let the baker know up front what you hope to spend on the cake.
 This tends to make the process a lot easier on all concerned.

 Step Nine It's Finally Time To Set Up Your Gift Registry